-6. Financial limits
+5. Financial limits

-- 6.1 The financial limits for decision making are as set out in the Financial Limits Annex. - 6.2 Save as provided otherwise in this Constitution, an Officer who is not a permanent employee of the Council may not make any decision with financial implication above the Key Decision Threshold.
+- 5.1 The financial limits for decision making are as set out in the Financial Limits Annex. - 5.2 Save as provided otherwise in this Constitution, an Officer who is not a permanent employee of the Council may not make any decision with financial implication above the Key Decision Threshold.

-7. Limits on delegations
+6. Limits on delegations

-- 7.1 Officers may not make a decision that is: - (a) contrary to the Policy Framework (any such decision should be presented to Cabinet, who will make a recommendation to Full Council on whether the decision should be made); - (b) contrary to applicable law and this Constitution (including Standing Orders, the Contract Procedure Rules and the Finance Procedure Rules); - (c) outside any applicable spending limit; - (d) not supported by adequate budgetary provision in respect of its financial implications; - (e) a Key Decision, other than as specifically set out in this Scheme of Delegation (see section 6); - (f) contrary to any procedural or other requirements set out by the Section 151 Officer and/or the Monitoring Officer. - 7.2 Officers are not authorised to change fees, charges or concession policies, save that Officers may: - (a) apply inflationary increases to fees, charges and concession policies; - (b) determine fees for one-off events or activities; and - (c) determine the fees to be charged to other public bodies for services provided by the Council on a commercia or full-cost recovery basis. - 7.3 This Scheme of Delegation does not authorise any Officer to make a compulsory purchase order, or the acquisition of an interest in land in anticipation of future requirements. - 7.4 Unless otherwise specified in this Scheme of Delegation, Officers are not authorised to confirm any order or grant of any permission, consent or licence or other determination where a response is received expressing opposition to the proposed course of action.

-- 7.5 An Officer may not appoint or dismiss an Executive Director or Assistant Director except: - (a) to make a temporary or interim appointment of an Executive Director or Assistant Director for up to one year (with any decision to re-appoint or extend the appointment beyond one year being referred to the General Services Committee); - (b) to dismiss a person appointed above (a) above; or - (c) to make a decision relating to a Head of Service reporting to an Assistant Director.
+- 6.1 Officers may not make a decision that is: - (a) contrary to the Policy Framework (any such decision should be presented to Cabinet, who will make a recommendation to Full Council on whether the decision should be made); - (b) contrary to applicable law and this Constitution (including Standing Orders, the Contract Procedure Rules and the Finance Procedure Rules); - (c) outside any applicable spending limit; - (d) not supported by adequate budgetary provision in respect of its financial implications;

+- (e) a Key Decision, other than as specifically set out in this Scheme of Delegation (see section 5); - (f) contrary to any procedural or other requirements set out by the Section 151 Officer and/or the Monitoring Officer. - 6.2 Officers are not authorised to change fees, charges or concession policies, save that Officers may: - (a) apply inflationary increases to fees, charges and concession policies; - (b) determine fees for one-off events or activities; and - (c) determine the fees to be charged to other public bodies for services provided by the Council on a commercia or full-cost recovery basis. - 6.3 This Scheme of Delegation does not authorise any Officer to make a compulsory purchase order, or the acquisition of an interest in land in anticipation of future requirements. - 6.4 Unless otherwise specified in this Scheme of Delegation, Officers are not authorised to confirm any order or grant of any permission, consent or licence or other determination where a response is received expressing opposition to the proposed course of action. - 6.5 An Officer may not appoint or dismiss a Chief Officer or deputy Chief Officer except: - to make a temporary or interim appointment of a deputy Chief Officer for up to one year (with any decision to re-appoint or extend the appointment beyond one year being referred to the Senior Management Employment Committee); - (b) to dismiss a person appointed above (a) above; or - (c) to make a decision relating to a Head of Service reporting to a Director.

-Any proposed appointment of an Assistant Director must be notified to the Leader and the General Services Committee (if required by the Leader).
-No Officer is authorised to make a decision about the remuneration of an Executive Director or Assistant Director other than one appointed under section 7.5(a) above, other than to adjust their pay to the assessed "rate for the job" for their pay grade.
+Any proposed appointment of a deputy Chief Officer must be notified to the Leader and the Senior Management Employment Committee (if required by the Leader).
+No Officer is authorised to make a decision about the remuneration of a Chief Officer or deputy Chief Officer other than one appointed under section 6.5(a) above, other than to adjust their pay to the assessed "rate for the job" for their pay grade.

-- 7.6 Notwithstanding the provisions of section 7.5 above, Executive Director and Assistant Director appointments are subject to any shortlisting and interview processes required by the Commissioners. - 7.7 Before making any decision set out below, an Officer must consult the Section 151 Officer and the Monitoring Officer (or their nominee(s)): - (a) changing the management structure of the Council; - (b) a decision that would affect the pay of more than one employee or contractor; and/or - (c) adopting any policy or plan relating to the exercise of the Council's functions as an employer. - 7.8 No Officer other than the Monitoring Officer shall authorise or institute any legal proceedings or process or instruct legal agents or Counsel without the prior written consent of the Monitoring Officer.
+- 6.6 Before making any decision set out below, an Officer must consult the Section 151 Officer and the Monitoring Officer (or their nominee(s)): - (a) changing the management structure of the Council;

+- (b) a decision that would affect the pay of more than one employee or contractor; and/or - (c) adopting any policy or plan relating to the exercise of the Council's functions as an employer. - 6.7 No Officer other than the Monitoring Officer shall authorise or institute any legal proceedings or process or instruct legal agents or Counsel without the prior written consent of the Monitoring Officer.

-8. Conflicts of Interest
+7. Conflicts of Interest